Moving To Vermont

 You must obtain a Vermont Driver License upon establishing residency in this state.
 This must be done no longer than 60 days after moving to Vermont or, if your out-of-state license expires before the end of this 60-day period, you must obtain a Vermont Driver License before it expires (whichever occurs first).

 To obtain a license, Vermont law requires that out of state applicants must pass a vision test.
 The road test and written test may be waived by the examiner if the applicant holds a valid out-of-state license.
 Vermont Driver's manuals and license applications are available at all Department of Motor Vehicle offices.

 - Come in to any DMV office for a vision test.
+If you do not pass the required eyesight examination within 30 days of applying for a Vermont credential and have a valid license from another jurisdiction, your privilege to operate in Vermont will be suspended until the required examine is passed.
 If your out-of-state license has been expired for more than one (1) year you will have to take the vision test, written test and road test and you must make an appointment for an exam at your choice of DMV locations by calling Central Scheduling at 1-802-828-2085.

 - Bring your valid license from your home state, (2) proofs of Vermont residency, and one additional form of identification with you to show to the examiner.
 If your home state license is not valid, have someone who has a valid license drive you to the Department of Motor Vehicles office.

 - If you are taking the road test, the car you are using must be clean and in good mechanical condition with a valid inspection sticker.
 Be sure the emergency brake is working properly.

 - An automobile insurance identification card is required by Vermont law.
 The card must state the name of the insurance carrier, effective and expiration dates of coverage, name of insured, description of the vehicle including the vehicle identification number.
 It also must include limits of liability or a statement that the policy provides the minimum insurance required by Vermont law.